Program: B.S., Computer Engineering

 Special Grade Requirements

-The Computer Engineering program requires a minimum of 123 units total, including General Education and Title 5 requirements of 27 units, a Computer Engineering core of 90 units and a minimum of 6 units of an approved elective.
+The Computer Engineering program requires a minimum of 123 units total, including General Education requirements of 27 units, a Computer Engineering core of 90 units and a minimum of 6 units of an approved elective.
 Computer Engineering majors must complete a minimum of 30 semester units of upper division Computer Engineering courses in residency, including Senior Design Project I and II.

 Additional information about this program and its facilities, faculty and students can be found on the Department of Electrical and Computer Engineering website.